Data type Geometry (module for Omeka S)

 Usage

-To use the new data types, select them for some template properties.
+To use the new data types, set them for some template properties, like dcterms:spatial or a dedicated one like curation:coordinates.

 Geometry